oliyh/martian/vcr/README.md

                                            :after http/perform-request)}))

 (m/response-for m :load-pet {:id 123})
-;; the response is now stored at test-resources/vcr/load-pet/-655390368.edn
+;; the response is recorded and now stored at test-resources/vcr/load-pet/-655390368/0.edn
 ```

 You can populate the directory - use a different one for different test suites - by just making requests as you normally would.